 Data shows that indigenous, Black, Latinx, disabled, mentally ill and poor people are disproportionately targeted by police violence.
 We hope to amplify these voices.

 How do I participate?

 The survey is confidential and anonymous.
-We cannot know who you are or where you are.
+We cannot know who participants are or where they are.
 The data is stored behind the university’s firewall.

 Is anyone making money off of this study?

 We will publish the findings in the medical literature and in the media.
 Our aim is to shape policy and public understanding of police violence in order to ensure greater safety and health for all communities.